 Before that, however, let's recap what happened in the tenth and final episode.

 A photo posted by on

-At the end of Firefly Lane, someone dies and is set up—to keep us guessing—by using the mechanism of time jumps.
-Similar to This Is Us, there are a lot of time jumps throughout Firefly lane as we're shown different stages of Kate and Tully's live: from their teen years in the 70s to their first industry jobs post-college in the 80s and the time the present, which in the show is 2003.
+At the Firefly Lane ending, someone dies and the plot is set up—to keep us guessing—using the mechanism of time jumps.
+Similar to This Is Us, we're shown different stages of Kate and Tully's lives: from their teen years in the 70s to their first industry jobs post-college in the 80s, all the show's present day, which is 2003.

 However, towards the end of the season, we are transported to the future which reveals much has changed.
 We see Kate preparing to attend a funeral with her daughter.
 At first impression, it is unclear whose funeral they are attending, with the show teasing that it could be Tully's.
 But in the final episode, we find out that it is Kate's father Bud's funeral.
 But is he the only one that dies at the end of the episode?